Deadlines for grant rounds

 Alzheimer's Society is open to funding research across all areas of dementia that is considered the highest quality and of greatest relevance to people affected by dementia.

-The research programme is organised into two streams, biomedical research and care, services and public health research that cover the full scope of dementia research.
 We are committed to increasing our investment in care research that will help people living with dementia today.

 |Round||Opening Date||Closing date|